"Okaaay." said Buffy slowly, staring at the place where Caelus had been standing moments earlier, before suddenly he... wasn't. "What just happened?"

 Caelus just stood there and took it all, not saying a word or attempting to fend Willow off.
 Eventually, even her fury wore off, and she stepped away from the battered man.
 Buffy moved to comfort her, but Willow shrugged her off.

 "Do think that makes it alright?
-Just saying sorry makes it acceptable to have tortured four people." screamed Daniel, surprised and the sudden rage that he was feeling.
+Just saying sorry makes it acceptable to have tortured four people." screamed Daniel, surprised at the sudden rage that he was feeling.
 He'd been tortured before, but never had he had a reaction like that.

 "No, it doesn't.
 Nothing ever could."